Forgot password

 2024 Chess Olympiad standings

-Be sure to check back here after each day of action for an updated list of the top-performing teams in the open and women’s sections!
+Be sure to check back here after each day of action for an updated list of the top-performing nations!
+For a comprehensive listing, check out the event’s chess-results page for the open event and the women’s event.

 There are countless relays and streams where you can follow the Chess Olympiad action, including national coverage all around the world cheering on the various participants, and move relays if you only want to see the action on the board without additional commentary.